 The bike shorts contain about 80% recycled materials sourced from post-consumer fabric waste.
 The Global Recycling Standard organization approves recycled fabrics.
 The brand is proud of its eco-conscious, clean dyes and minimalist recyclable and biodegradable packaging.

 Raeya plants trees to offset the carbon emissions from shipping your purchase.
 So you not only get net zero shipping, but you also help fight climate change with every order.

 The shorts only get to the middle of your thighs, making them shorter than most cycling shorts.

-Tentree’s spin on sustainable bike shorts is a high-performance bike short made from a blend of recycled materials.
-Their website states that you cut back on 0.18 kg of CO2 by choosing their recycled bike shorts over those made with virgin petroleum-based fibers.
+Tentree’s spin on sustainable bike shorts is a high-performance bike shorts made from a blend of recycled materials.
+Their website states that you can cut back on 0.18 kg of CO2 by choosing their recycled bike shorts over those made with virgin petroleum-based fibers.